mdrijwan/ts-dynamodb-api/README.md

 # Description

-This example shows your how to create a TypeScript powered REST API with DynamoDB.
+This example shows your how to create a TypeScript powered REST API with DynamoDB...

 - platform: AWS
 - language: nodeJS